 Virtual education doesn't have to be a one-person job

-Professors are often expected participate in rigorous training and/or certification processes in order to master how to engage their students in online platforms.
-This doesn't have to happen with Kritik since our intuitive platform can be easily integrated with any kind of course, regardless of the subject or the professors prior experience with virtual classrooms and offer a high-quality distance learning experience.
-Additionally, our comprehensive peer evaluation platform offers students the unique opportunity to dive deep into course content by collaborating with each other in small groups.
-Kritik has experienced instructional designers who are ready and eager to help professors determine how to make the transition to online courses as seamless and effective as possible, so that your online classes are beneficial for student engagement.
+Professors are often expected to participate in rigorous training and/or certification processes to master student engagement in online platforms.
+This doesn't have to happen with Kritik since our intuitive platform can be easily integrated with any kind of course, regardless of the subject or the professors' prior experience with virtual classrooms and offer a high-quality distance learning experience.
+Additionally, our comprehensive peer evaluation platform offers students the unique opportunity to dive deep into course content by collaborating in small groups.
+Kritik has experienced instructional designers who are ready and eager to help professors determine how to make the transition to online courses as seamless and effective as possible so that your online classes are beneficial for student engagement.

 We understand that classrooms or lecture rooms provide a social component for students to excel while learning.
-With social distancing in place, students are isolated and left with extra responsibilities to tend to (most importantly the health and well-being of themselves and their family), and not all of them having access to a proper work-space.
-Kritik provides a gamified experience that can be a flexible tool to use in classrooms.
-Students have the ability to communicate and collaborate with their peers even from a place of isolation, by reviewing other submissions and providing feedback to assist one another to grow their learning in the course.
+With social distancing in place, students are isolated and left with extra responsibilities to tend to (most importantly the health and well-being of themselves and their family), and not all of them having access to a proper workspace.
+Kritik provides a gamification experience that can be a flexible tool to use in classrooms.
+Students can communicate and collaborate with their peers even from a place of isolation, by reviewing other submissions and providing feedback to assist one another to grow their learning in the course.
 With consistent notifications and reminders, students will be up to date with activity progress and deadlines.

 Current class schedules are inadmissible now.
 With students juggling multiple courses and responsibilities, it is important to establish a daily schedule with your students so they are fully aware of when to be 'online.'
-Be sure to include regular breaks as this will benefit both you and your students to maintain a healthy and well- balanced lifestyle.
-Roadblocks and adversity during this time is inevitable, so it is important that messages are relayed through multiple channels whether it be email, LMS or other tools.
+Be sure to include regular breaks as this will benefit both you and your students to maintain a healthy and well-balanced lifestyle.
+Roadblocks and adversity during this time are inevitable.
+It is important that messages are relayed through multiple channels; whether it be email, LMS or other tools.
 With administrative tasks and work piling up in addition to the pain and uncertainty of the past weeks, there is no doubt that professors will feel stressed.
 To alleviate some of this strain, Kritik can help by providing an automated grading process for consistent written feedback.
 Instead of having professors facilitate remote collaboration, Kritik can accomplish this as a standalone platform, as it incorporates evaluation and feedback-on-feedback assessment for every assignment.
 Students will have the opportunity to learn from one another and become stronger peer evaluators.
-Additionally, to help assist with any technical issues we have extended hours of customers support, with our customer service agents readily available on live chat, email and phone.
+Additionally, to help assist with any technical issues we have extended hours of customer support, with our customer service agents readily available on live chat, email and phone.

 Amid the pain and uncertainty of the past weeks, everyone at Kritik understands: what is truly important is that you and your loved ones are healthy and safe.
 After this, our priority is to help blunt the impact of this public health crisis on everyday life and higher education.
 We believe that Kritik is in a unique position to help.
-For the rest of the current term and any courses beginning within the next month, we’re making our peer-evaluation platform free of charge in order to try and do our part in making the transition to virtual classrooms as smooth as possible.
-If this can assist you or your colleagues in any way as you scramble to deliver your courses remotely, please don’t hesitate to reach out by requesting a demo.
+For the rest of the current term and any courses beginning within the next month, we are making our peer-evaluation platform free of charge to do our part in making the transition to virtual classrooms as smooth as possible.
+If this can assist you or your colleagues in any way as you scramble to deliver your courses remotely, please do not hesitate to reach out by requesting a demo.